Lost COVID Vaccination Card

 -Can I receive a COVID vaccine booster dose even if I was not seen by Passport Health previously?
 Yes, however, you must bring your COVID vaccination card to your appointment showing your previous COVID vaccinations.

 -Which brand of COVID vaccination should I receive for my booster shot?
-Per CDC recommendation, you should receive the same brand of COVID vaccine for your booster dose as your original vaccine(s).
-In other words, if you received the Moderna brand for your 1st and 2nd doses, you should receive the Moderna brand for your 3rd dose.
+In general, CDC recommends you receive the same brand of COVID vaccine for your booster dose as your original vaccine(s).
+“Mix-and-matching” COVID vaccine brands is OK’d by CDC; meaning, if you want to receive a different brand of COVID vaccine for your booster than you received for your original doses you may choose to do so.

 -Do you provide the Johnson & Johnson COVID vaccination?
 We do not provide the Johnson & Johnson (J&J) COVID vaccination currently.
 Moderna and Pfizer brands are available for administration from our nurses.